 System Impact Area

 Advancing access to justice through human-centered technology design.

-i4J’s work in the System Impact Area is unique because it is at the forefront of utilizing UX methodologies to evaluate online court technologies and processes, and is the only program of its kind embedded in a university learning experience.
+i4J’s work in the System Impact Area is unique because it is at the forefront of utilizing user experience (UX) research and design methodologies to evaluate and redesign online court technologies and processes, and is the only program of its kind embedded in a university learning experience.

-With digital transformation rapidly expanding within the justice sector, legal systems are grappling with ways to operate remotely and online: online dispute resolution, e-filing, triage tools, and digital self-help resources—including chatbots and generative AI—are just a few examples.
+With digital transformation rapidly changing the justice sector, legal systems across the nation are grappling with ways to operate remotely and online: online dispute resolution, e-filing, triage tools, and digital self-help resources—including chatbots and generative AI—are just a few examples.

 In the rush to provide technology-based services, a user-centered approach is often not prioritized.
 And that’s unfortunate, because the people who most need those services are often the ones who find them the hardest to access and use.

-The challenge—and opportunity—now is to integrate user experience (UX) research and design into this digital expansion so the technologies launched are useful, intuitive and serve the needs of all users.
+The challenge—and opportunity—now is to integrate UX research and design into this digital expansion so the technologies launched are useful, intuitive, and serve the needs of all users.

+System Impact Area